Update: 21 October

-- Current entering the Czech Republic: Please find see the detailed information for students and for employees.
+- Current conditions for entering the Czech Republic for students and for employees.

-- For details on issuing visas and residence permits, please see the website of the Ministry of Foreign Affairs of the Czech Republic.
+- For details on the issuing of visas and residence permits, please see the website of the Ministry of Foreign Affairs of the Czech Republic.

 Have questions?
 Contact us.